 5. Top Hook

 The second soft-bodied bait to have found incredible success is the top hook.
-Though not nearly as weedless as its other paddle-tailed brother, these bait’s standard hook is set to the exterior of the body with lots of exposure, meaning a solid hookset.
+Though not nearly as weedless as its other paddle-tailed brother, this bait’s standard hook is set to the exterior of the body with lots of exposure, meaning a solid hookset.

 Paddle-tailed and 3D printed, this lure sinks to the murkiest of depths but floats right around $12 per lure.